WPManageNinja/fluent-affiliate-docs/guide/affiliate-portal/how-to-register-as-an-affiliate.md

 Click the **Register** button to start the sign-up process.

+>[!NOTE]
-> Only the site admin can decide where the **Affiliate Page** appears on the site.
+>Only the site admin can decide where the **Affiliate Page** appears on the site.
 To learn how to set this up, check out this article.

 ![Affiliate Registration Page](/guide/public/images/affiliate-portal/registration/registration-page.webp)